Art director + multidisciplinary designer in Toronto. I build brands, sandbox systems, and move between realms of digital & tactile design.

 Endy

-In 2021, I joined the Creative Team at Endy as a Senior Designer and have since spearheaded the company's consistent and impactful creative transformations.
+In 2021, I joined the Creative Team at Endy have since spearheaded the company's consistent and impactful creative transformations.
 Some of my highs include leading record-breaking sales and having my work on a giant billboard.
 Some of my lows involve an unsuccessful pitch.
 Below are select projects.

 Brand Type Refresh

-One of my early initiatives at Endy involved researching a replacement for Utopia, our then primary typeface who had earned its retirement after serving in the initial growth phase.
+One of my early initiatives at Endy was researching a replacement for Utopia, our then primary typeface who had earned its retirement after serving in the initial growth phase.

 Role